drboothtj/getphylo/README.md

 `getphylo`

-This will run the software on default settings and output all alignments and trees.
+This will run the software on default settings.

 A full list of options and flags can be viewed with: